pillar-markup/pillar/README.md

 Take a version from the github releases and download it.

 You can get the latest release from [here](https://github.com/pillar-markup/pillar/releases).
+Pay attention the latest release is 6.0.7 (and not 5.0).

 Otherwise, these are other possible downloads:
 - [V6.0.7](https://github.com/pillar-markup/pillar/archive/v6.0.7.zip)